 You Might Want To Pick Zenhaven If:

-- You Are Unsure Which Firmness Level You Want– The fact that Zenhaven is flippable means you have two chances in one mattress to get the right firmness level for you.
-With Avocado, you have to know ahead of time when you decide whether you want to add the pillowtop or not.
+- You Are Unsure Which Firmness Level You Want– The fact that Zenhaven is flippable means people have two chances in one mattress to get the right firmness level for them.
+With Avocado, people have to know ahead of time when they decide whether they want to add the pillowtop or not.

 You Might Want To Pick Avocado If: